ashtrail/thoughtfulinquiry.com/content/resources/personality-typology.md

 It's a good typology blog overall, so don't hesitate to check out more of their content.

-You might also be interested in my video on [deducing the cognitive functions from a four letter type and conversely](https://www.youtube.com/watch?v=YDSWY1kr4vU).
+The best website to estimate your type out there is [Michael Caloz's cognitive functions test](https://www.michaelcaloz.com/personality/) in my opinion.

 To learn the types, I'd recommend [Michael Pierce's playlist on the topic](https://www.youtube.com/watch?v=zdwGmkc9brI&list=PL6rzdODmcL65kvRx1us3UXkxWclo-LJ_h&pp=iAQB).
 His YouTube channel is a good place to learn more about the MBTI in general once you've got the basics down.

+You might also be interested in my video on [deducing the cognitive functions from a four letter type and conversely](https://www.youtube.com/watch?v=YDSWY1kr4vU).

-If you're looking for something a bit more arcane and obscure, I enjoy [Skimmerlit's channel](https://www.youtube.com/watch?v=6-ySrhaOTg0&list=PLapyHb3ibDRXM5PjMODG8oPx58cL9gST-&pp=iAQB) for original insights on the topic.
+If you're looking for something that's a bit more of an acquired taste, I also enjoy [Skimmerlit's channel](https://www.youtube.com/watch?v=6-ySrhaOTg0&list=PLapyHb3ibDRXM5PjMODG8oPx58cL9gST-&pp=iAQB) for original insights on the topic.

 <br>